NOCA Student / Instructor Handbook

 - Children observing classes:

 - For children over 12, this designated person may be a participant in the class.
 For children under 12, the person designated to supervise the minor may NOT be a student in the class.
-Exceptions may be made solely by the owners.
+Exceptions may be made solely by the owner.

-- All minor observers may enter the studio to use the bathroom as needed, but 12 and under MUST be directly and closely supervised by an adult when entering the studio.
+- All minor observers may enter the studio to use the bathroom as needed, but ages 12 and under MUST be directly and closely supervised by an adult when entering the studio.

 - Leadership Roles